Healthy Snacks for Dogs on the Trail

 Rewarding Good Behavior on the Trail

 In addition to training sessions, you can also use snacks to reward your dog for general good behavior on the trail.
-For example, if your dog walks politely on the or shows calm behavior when encountering other hikers or animals, reward them with a snack.
+For example, if your dog walks politely on the leash or shows calm behavior when encountering other hikers or animals, reward them with a snack.
 This helps reinforce positive behavior and strengthens the bond between you and your dog during your outdoor adventures.

 Considerations for Treat Variety